furu-phuctrung/mummy-boom-/README.md

 ## Running

 ```
-npx serve
+npm start
 ```

-Go to [Localhost](http://localhost:5000) on browser to enjoy!!!
+Go to [Localhost](http://localhost:8080) on browser to enjoy!!!